Tenants' Union policy priorities

 And it’s even worse for people in marginal rental accommodation – some of the most vulnerable members of the community – who are excluded from our tenancy laws altogether.

-The TU is opposed to legislation that places additional, unfair burdens on social housing tenants.
+The Tenants' Union is opposed to legislation that places additional, unfair burdens on public and community housing tenants.
 We are opposed to using residential tenancy law to enforce draconian 'law and order' policies.

 The high cost of housing is a critical problem across Australia and especially in New South Wales.